Learning Management System (LMS) for charities and non profits

 Track, engage and report

 Our LMS allows you to easily track and report on your learners’ progress.
 You can quickly see who has completed courses, set deadlines and create reports.
-With RoadMap you it’s easy find out how many users need to finish a module, their score percentage and much more.
+With RoadMap it’s easy to find out how many users need to finish a module, their score percentage and much more.

 We’ve made it easy to customise and brand your learning environment.
 You’re not locked to pre-defined colour schemes and styles.
 You can make it completely your own so that if reflects your charity’s branding.
 We’ll show you how to easily upload custom banners, logos, pictures and more.

 The Consortium is keen to ensure that its LMS and eLearning content work for your organisational context, and are readily available for support, training and feedback via phone or email.

 University of Southampton Students’ Union